 Applications should be lodged by 31st October with the Registrar, P.O.
-Box 1, Kensington, New South Wales, 2033, on forms available from the University's Postgraduate Scholarships Unit.
+Box 1, Kensington, New South Wales, 2033, on forms available from the University's Scholarships Unit.
 Each applicant from outside this University must arrange for a transcript (in triplicate) of his academic record to be forwarded by his University to reach the Registrar at about the same time as his application.
 He must also arrange for reports (in triplicate) by two referees, to be forwarded direct to the Registrar.
 If possible, one of the reports should be from a professor, and both should be from people familiar with the applicant's academic and professional performance.

-Unless otherwise stated, the annual stipend for all scholarships is \$2,900 per annum and a dependants' allowance at the rate of \$650 per annum for a dependent wife and first child with a further \$234 per annum for each other child.
+Unless otherwise stated, the annual stipend for all scholarships is \$3,250 per annum, and an allowance at the rate of \$520 per annum for a dependent spouse; \$832 per annum for a dependent spouse and one child with a further \$312 per annum for each other child.
+There is no means test.